Hair Growth Education

 Section 4

 Hormonal signaling plays a major role in many forms of hair loss.
-Androgenetic alopecia is the most recognized example, involving the interaction between genetically susceptible follicles and androgens such as dihydrotestosterone (DHT).
+Androgenetic alopecia is the most recognized example, involving the interaction between genetically susceptible follicles and androgens such as dihydrotestosterone, also known as DHT.
 Hormonal shifts can also affect shedding patterns more broadly, as seen in postpartum hair loss.

 These changes do not act in isolation.
 Hormonal pathways often intersect with follicle sensitivity, inflammation, and aging-related changes in the hair growth environment.